dang-tong/dangt-tong.github.io/_pages/about.md

 Prospective students
 ======
 Students with background from space physics, astronomy, physics, and computer science are welcome.
-I hope you have broad interest in planetary science and the spirit of self-learning and exloration.
+I hope you have broad interest in planetary science and the spirit of  self-motivation.
 We can get together to do something exciting.